carljm/django-form-utils/README.txt

   (required) A tuple of field names to display in this fieldset.

 ``classes``
-  A list of extra CSS classes to apply to the fieldset.
+  A tuple/list of extra CSS classes to apply to the fieldset.

 ``legend``
   This value, if present, will be the contents of a ``legend``